astrohart/MFR/MFR.Directories.Validators.Constants/README.md

 ##### Summary

-Looks up a localized string similar to The specified directory exists on the disk and contains a Visual Studio Solution (*.sln) file..
+Looks up a localized string similar to The specified directory exists on the file system and contains a Visual Studio Solution (*.sln) file..

 <a name='P-MFR-Directories-Validators-Constants-RootDirectoryValidationMessages-UnknownRootDirectoryValidationFailedError'></a>
 ### UnknownRootDirectoryValidationFailedError `property`